1 Drexel Drive

 What Physicians Do: Physicians are the best known and most respected of the health professionals in the United States.
 In addition to providing primary health care, physicians educate patients and the community about health and its relationship to total well-being; provide specialized health care; provide leadership in practice settings; and handle business and financial matters.
 Physicians may also conduct research and teach in academic settings.

 - Time Required to Complete Medical Education: Four years enrolled in a medical school in order to obtain an M.D. degree and at least three years in a residency program gaining advanced training, depending on the speciality chosen, before beginning practice.
 During the first two years of medical school in the United States, students generally take science classes similar to those taken in undergraduate schools except that each course covers a great deal more content than would an undergraduate one.
 During the last two years of medical school, medical students generally rotate through a number of clinical activities where they receive training on an individual basis from practicing physicians in different specialties.
 While enrolled in medical school, students must take steps 1 and 2 of the United States Medical Licensing Examination (USMLE).
 After completing the four-year medical school curriculum, the student receives an M.D. degree and takes step 3 of the USMLE.
 Upon passing the licensure exam, the physician generally completes a minimum of three years in a residency program under the supervision of experienced physicians.
 Fellowship programs are available for physicians who wish to receive more specialized training in a specific area.

 - Educational Requirements for Entry: A minimum of 40 semester hours of specified mathematics and science courses.
 An undergraduate degree is also recommended.
-Some schools may have ADDITIONAL science and non-science requirements; students are encouraged to review the Association of American Medical Colleges (AAMC) online tool Medical College Admission Requirements (MSAR) for school-specific admission requirements or visit official medical school websites.
+Some schools may have ADDITIONAL science and non-science requirements; students are encouraged to review the Association of American Medical Colleges (AAMC) online Medical College Admission Requirements (MSAR) for school-specific admission requirements or visit official medical school websites.
 A copy of frequented sections of MSAR is available in the Premedical Office.

 - Chemical and Physical Foundations of Biological Systems (Concepts from chemical and physical sciences as applied to biological systems),